Abhishek-Kanti/AI_Assistant/README.md

 # Overview

 Homie is an advanced AI chatbot powered by OpenAI, designed to provide a dynamic and interactive voice-to-voice experience.
 It supports various file formats, enables voice interactions, and facilitates seamless text-based chatting.
+Link to the [Demo Video](https://youtu.be/mRj5pNMnSew).

 ## Technologies Used
 - OpenAI's gpt-3.5-turbo